NVIDIA/bare-metal-manager-core/book/src/codebase_overview.md

 include/ - contains additional makefiles that are used by `cargo make` - as specified in `Makefile.toml`.

-dns/ - provides DNS resolution for assets in forge databse
+dns/ - provides DNS resolution for assets in forge database

 ipmi/ - a rust FFI library around FreeIPMI.
 This is used for issuing IPMI commands to machines